robert-hh/Micropython-Editor/README.md

 - README.md: This one
 - pe.py: Condensed source file for PyBoard with all functions
 - pemin.py: Condensed source file with a reduced function set for PyBoard
+- peteensy.py: Condensed source file for teensy 3.6 and 3.5 with all functions,
+but w/o regular expression search (no re in teensy yet).
 - wipye.py: Condensed source file with a reduced function set for WiPy
 - wipye.mpy: Precompiled version of pye.py for WiPy with all functions enabled.
 To be able to run it, you have to add: